yoricsv/002.2_JGenericEnum_/res/read/Generics.md

 # <p align=center><b>Generics in Java</b></p>

 **Generics** mean **parameterized types**.
 The idea is to allow type (*Integer*, *String*, … *etc*, and *user-defined* types) to be a parameter to methods, classes, and interfaces.
-Using Generics, it is possible to create classes that work with different data types.
+Using Generics, it is possible to create classes that work with different data types.<br/>
 An entity such as class, interface, or method that operates on a parameterized type is called a generic entity.

 ### Why Generics?
 The **Object** is the superclass of all other classes and Object reference can refer to any type object.
 These features lack type safety.
 Generics add that type safety feature.
-We will discuss that type of safety feature in later examples.
 <br/>
 Generics in Java is similar to [templates in C++][1].
 For example, classes like HashSet, ArrayList, HashMap, etc use generics very well.
 There are some fundamental differences between the two approaches to generic types.